revanthmad/rev-ml/README.md

-# 📦 ML app with Streamlit
+# 📦 Penguin Species Prediction - a Machine Learning app with Streamlit

 This is a ML app using streamlit.